Nirmon

 Nirmon is a 1966 Indian Konkani-language film.
 It was directed by A. Salam and produced by Frank Fernand.
 The film features C. Alvares, Shalini Mardolkar, Anthony De Sa, Ophelia Cabral, A. R. Souza Ferrão, Antonette Mendes, and Jacinto Vaz.

 Cast and crew

 Nirmon was Frank Fernand's second production.
 It had story and direction from A. Salam, music by Fernand, dialogue by C. Alvares, and screenplay and editing by R. V. Shirkhande.
 The film stars Shalini Mardolkar, C. Alvares, Titta Pretto, Anthony D'Sa, Jacinto Vaz, Antonette Mendes, Ophelia, Jack Souza Ferrão and J. P. Souzalin.

 Inspiration

 Nirmonn is based on Lord Tennyson's character from the 1864 poem Enoch Arden.

 Remake

 In 1967, it was remade into the Bollywood movie Taqdeer, in which Shalini Mardolkar took the lead role as in the original film.
 Taqdeer, produced by Rajshri Productions was dubbed into seven other languages.
 The Hindi film was also directed by A. Salam.
+In 2015, a Konkani remake of the film was released with the title Nirmon the Destiny.